What Is A Data Journey? DataOps Observability?

 Most Commonly Asked Questions

-DataOps Observability monitors, tests, alerts, and analyzes your data estate in real time.
-It provides a view of every data journey from data source to customer value, from any team development environment into production, across every tool, team, environment, and customer so that problems are detected, localized, and understood immediately.
+A Data Journey represents all the complexity in your data estate: data, tools, hardware, timeliness, etc., so you can monitor and set expectations.
+A DataOps Observability product monitors, tests, alerts, and analyzes your data estate in real-time.
+It provides a view of every Data Journey from data source to customer value, from any team development environment into production, across every tool, team, environment, and customer so that problems are detected, localized, and understood immediately.

 Problem #1: Many tools and pipelines – too many errors and delays: